Read reviews with a critical eye

 If you buy things on sale, doublecheck the return policies.
 Sellers often have different refund and return policies for sale items, especially clearance merchandise.

 Paying by credit card best protects you and your money in case of a scam, or if something else goes wrong.
 Make sure the websites where you enter payment information uses encryption to protect your information during your transaction.
 Look for https at the beginning of the URL.
 The ‘s’ after http means the site is encrypted — but it doesn’t mean it’s a legitimate site.
 Scammers know how to encrypt sites, too.

-The law says you can dispute the charges if you pay by credit card and are charged twice for the same item, or are billed for merchandise you never got, or get the wrong item or a defective item, you can dispute the charge.
+If you pay by credit card and are charged twice for the same item, are billed for merchandise you never got, or get the wrong item or a defective item, you can dispute the charge.
 In those situations, ask your credit card company to temporarily withhold payment while it investigates.
 To take advantage of this right, you should call right away and must send a letter to your credit card company that reaches the company within 60 days of the day the company mailed you the first bill showing the error.

-NEVER buy anything from online sellers that accept payment only by gift cards, money transfers through companies like Western Union or MoneyGram, or cryptocurrency.
+Never buy anything from online sellers that accept payment only with gift cards, by wire transfers through companies like Western Union or MoneyGram, or with cryptocurrency.
 Payments you make that way are nearly impossible to trace and reverse.
 Scammers often tell people to use those payment methods so they can get money quickly.
 Find out what to do if you sent money to a scammer.

 When you buy something online, be sure to keep information about